Wisdom of Committee: Diverse Distillation from Large Foundation Models and Domain Experts: Introduction

 \section{Introduction}

-The emergence of foundation models, characterized by their immense scale and capacity, has brought remarkable performances~\cite{radford2021learning, dosovitskiy2021image, brown2020language, devlin2019bert,ramesh2021zeroshot}.
-These models, trained on massive amounts of data in an unsupervised fashion, can be adapted to various downstream tasks, either by fine-tuning on application data~\cite{hu2021lora, devlin2019bert} or leveraging its few-shot or in-context learning ability~\cite{brown2020language, monajatipoor2023metavl, bai2023sequential}.
-Concurrently, efforts in machine learning over the past few years have resulted in specialized application models optimized for specific tasks.

-For example, large language models, or LLMs, trained for general language understanding, exhibit impressive performance on recommendation tasks even in the few-shot fashion~\cite{kang2023llms}.
-In contrast, recommendation systems based on embedding tables with fully connected layers stand as the default production recommendation system~\cite{naumov2019deep}.
-LLMs demonstrated strong generalization ability on unseen task data, while recommendation systems based on embedding tables are constructed with domain-specific knowledge and perform well on its optimization distributions.
-Each category of model has its distinct advantages, and to harness the strengths of both, one natural progression involves transferring knowledge from foundation models into specialized application models, a concept aligned with the goal of knowledge distillation.
-This process entails the specialized application models learning the task knowledge from the foundation models.
+The rise of foundation models has revolutionized machine learning, showing remarkable performance and generalization across diverse tasks~\cite{radford2021learning,dosovitskiy2021image,brown2020language,devlin2019bert,ramesh2021zeroshot}.
+Trained on massive, web-scale data, these models can be adapted to new applications through fine-tuning~\cite{hu2021lora,devlin2019bert} or leveraging their few-shot or in-context learning ability~\cite{brown2020language,bai2023sequential}.